 If your betta is biting you, you’ll probably want to know how to handle a biting betta.
 There are a few ways that you can handle a biting fish without getting hurt.
 If your betta is in a bowl, you should use a cup to scoop him up and put him back in the bowl.
 This will keep your hands out of the way of his teeth.
 If your betta is in a fish tank, you have a few more options.

 You can use a net to scoop him up and put him back in the tank.
-You can also wear gloves when you clean the tank or feed him.
-However, if you don’t want to spend money on gloves, you can also just use a spoon.
+You can also wear nitrile gloves when you clean the tank or feed him.
+However, you can also just use a spoon.
 It’s not the most ideal way to clean the tank, but it’s better than getting bitten by a betta.

 Bettas are not the cuddly, friendly fish that they’re made out to be.
 Bettas are aggressive fish that can bite you and draw blood if you get too close.
 If your betta is biting you, there are a few ways to handle the situation.
 You can get your betta fixed, use a net or spoon to handle him, or just keep your distance.
 When you understand why your betta is biting, it’ll be much easier to handle the situation.